interplaynetary/p2p-template/README.md

 4. ↑Capitalist-Simulated-Production → ↑Real Products
 5. ↑Real Products → ↑Potential for Real Recognition from Others

-**However, for Real Producers (A, B) whose labor-power has been bought by C:**
+**However, for Real Contributors (A, B) whose labor-power has been bought by C:**
 1. As A, B begin organizing on basis of Free Association:
-   - ↑Recognition of mutual dependencies in production
+   - ↑Recognition of mutual dependencies in contribution
    - ↑Recognition of potential direct association (A↔B)
-   - ↑Pressure on C participate in production and make real-contributions
+   - ↑Pressure on C participate in contribution and make real-contributions
    - ↑Contradiction between:
-     - C's need to maintain capitalist claim to ownership of surplus and means of production
+     - C's need to maintain capitalist claim to ownership of surplus and means of contribution
-     - C's need to have contributions recognized by freely associating producers
+     - C's need to have contributions recognized by freely associating contributors

 2. This contradiction intensifies as:
    - ↑Labor-Power Purchased → ↑Potential for that Labor-Power to organize on the basis of Free Association
-   - ↑Formation of Direct Producer Associations
+   - ↑Formation of Direct Contributor Associations
-   - ↑Visibility of real production dependencies
+   - ↑Visibility of real contribution dependencies
    - ↓Effectiveness of commodity fetish in masking relations

 **Therefore:**
 - ↑Organization of bought labor-power via Free Association
-- → ↑Internal pressure to reveal real internal production relations
+- → ↑Internal pressure to reveal real internal contribution relations
-- → ↓Internal recognition of Capitalist's claim surplus-production/distribution
+- → ↓Internal recognition of Capitalist's claim surplus-contribution/distribution
-- → ↑Recognition of direct producer dependencies
+- → ↑Recognition of direct contributor dependencies
 - ∴ Capital relations become increasingly unstable as bought labor-power organizes via Free Association

 **In other words:**
-The commodity fetish cannot persist when the labor-power being purchased begins organizing on the basis of Free Association, as this creates pressure to reveal real production relations.
-The commodity fetish, which normally masks social relations of production, cannot be maintained within Free Association because Free Association requires demonstration of real contribution, creating a contradiction that must resolve either through the loss of recognition of Capitalist-Simulated-Production or its dissolution into Free Association.
+The commodity fetish cannot persist when the labor-power being purchased begins organizing on the basis of Free Association, as this creates pressure to reveal real contribution relations.
+The commodity fetish, which normally masks social relations of contribution, cannot be maintained within Free Association because Free Association requires demonstration of real contribution, creating a contradiction that must resolve either through the loss of recognition of Capitalist-Simulated-Production or its dissolution into Free Association.

 **On Free Association and State Power:**

 **Let:**
-- State-Power = The organized force appearing separate from and above producers
+- State-Power = The organized force appearing separate from and above contributors
 - State-Mediated Governance = Coordination via state apparatus rather than direct free association
-- State-Simulated-Coordination = Coordination appearing to come from state but actually from producer self-organization
+- State-Simulated-Coordination = Coordination appearing to come from state but actually from contributor self-organization
-- State Fetish = The masking of real social-coordination behind the veil of state authority - the objective social-forgetting of the self-organizing capacity of producers
+- State Fetish = The masking of real social-coordination behind the veil of state authority - the objective social-forgetting of the self-organizing capacity of contributors
-- Property Relations = Legal framework enforcing exclusive control over means of production
+- Property Relations = Legal framework enforcing exclusive control over means of contribution
 - Bourgoise Legal Fetish = The masking of class relations behind formal equality before the law

 **For any state apparatus S attempting to maintain property relations:**